 \end{definition} The goal in this step is to construct a homomorphism from the Lie algebra, $\mathfrak{g}$, corresponding to the canonical group, $\mathscr{G}$, into the classical observables, $f \in C^\infty( M)$.
 From Step-II above, we know that every element, $A$, in the Lie algebra, $\mathfrak{g}$, corresponds to a fundamental vector field, $\gamma^A \in \text{VF(M)}$.
-Moreover, every function, $f \in C^\infty( M)$, in the phase space, $(M,\omega)$, corresponds to a Hamiltonian vector field, $\xi_{f}$ \cite{MathPaper}.
+Moreover, every function, $f \in C^\infty( M)$, in the phase space, $(M,\omega)$, corresponds to a Hamiltonian vector field, $\xi_{f}$.
 Therefore, for the purpose of constructing a homomorphism from the Lie algebra, $\mathfrak{g}$, into the classical observables, $C^\infty( M)$, we require the fundamental vector fields, $\gamma^{A}$, to be Hamiltonian vector fields.
 Consequently, this restricts the canonical group, $\mathscr{G}$, to be such that all the fundamental vector fields, $\gamma^A$, corresponding to the elements, $A$, in the Lie algebra, $\mathfrak{g}$, to be Hamiltonian vector fields.
-10pt $\bullet$ \textbf{Step-IV}: \begin{definition} The action of a group, $G$, on a manifold, $M$, is said to be \textit{effective}, if for all $g_{1},g_{2}\in G$ and $x\in M$ we have $g_1x = g_2x$, then $g_1=g_2$. \end{definition} If two distinct elements of the canonical group, $\mathscr{G}$, acting on a point in the phase space, $(M,\omega)$, does not lead to two distinct points in the phase space, then a Hamiltonian vector field could correspond to more than one element in the Lie algebra, $\mathfrak{g}$.
+10pt $\bullet$ \textbf{Step-IV}: \begin{definition} The action of a group, $G$, on a manifold, $M$, is said to be \textit{effective}, if any pair of elements $g_{1},g_{2}\in G$ are such that for all $x\in M$ we have $g_1x = g_2x$, then $g_1=g_2$. \end{definition} If two distinct elements of the canonical group, $\mathscr{G}$, acting on a point in the phase space, $(M,\omega)$, does not lead to two distinct points in the phase space, then a Hamiltonian vector field could correspond to more than one element in the Lie algebra, $\mathfrak{g}$.
 This can be avoided if one restricts the action of the canonical group, $\mathscr{G}$, on the phase space, $(M,\omega)$, to be effective.

-10pt $\bullet$ \textbf{Step-V:} If $\xi_{f}$ be the Hamiltonian vector field corresponding to a classical observable, $f \in C^{\infty}(M)$, then \cite{MathPaper}
+10pt $\bullet$ \textbf{Step-V:} If $\xi_{f}$ be the Hamiltonian vector field corresponding to a classical observable, $f \in C^{\infty}(M)$, then

 If $\xi_{f}=\xi_{g}$, then $f-g={\rm constant}$, then one can write

 Therefore, the map, $P$, is not a homomorphism in general.
 If $z(A,B)=0$, then the linear map, $P$, is an algebra homomorphism into the Poisson algebra, $C^\infty(M)$, and is called a momentum map.
 In the cases where the factor, $z(A,B)$, cannot be made to vanish by adding a constant to $P$, the Lie algebra is extended to $\mathfrak{h} = \mathfrak{g} \oplus \R$, with the Lie bracket expressed as